perfect chocolate chip cookies, bakery style

 • My Photo

 Form Your Cookies: Scoop out enough dough to form a 1 1/2" ball, but don't roll it into a ball.
 (This will compact the dough.)
 Just take your fingers and form a loose, rounded mound.
 No need to press down or flatten.
 The more irregular and bumpy, the better as long as the bottom remains fairly round.
-Between batches, place dough in the fridge.
+Between batches, place the dough in the fridge.

 • My Photo